Uzumaki106/Reddit-User-Persona-Generator/README.md

 **Set these in your environment before running the script.**

-I used colab, in colab you can add secrets in nav bar on left hand side
+I used colab, in colab you can add secrets in navigation bar on left hand side and provide Notebook access
 <br>
 <br>
 <img width="484" height="417" alt="Screenshot_2025-07-17_22-22-44" src="https://github.com/user-attachments/assets/666bd910-9fb8-4748-81b9-364039e4a0d9" />